drvinceknight/pfm/book/overview/introduction/main.md

 This book aims to introduce readers to programming for mathematics.

+## Who is this book for?

+This book aims to introduce readers to programming **for** mathematics.

-It is assumed that readers are used to solving high school mathematics problems of the form:
+It is assumed that readers are used to solving secondary school mathematics problems of the form:

 ---